kekse1/count.php/README.md

 It'd be better to create a '.htaccess' file with at least `Deny from all` in your 'PATH' directory and maybe also in the 'FONTS' directory, to be absolutely sure.
 But consider that not every HTTPD supports such a file..

+### OVERRIDE
+If(OVERRIDE === true), one can call the script's URL with `?override=(string)`, so neither regular `$_SERVER['HTTP_HOST']` nor `$_SERVER['SERVER_NAME']` are being used, but an arbitrary (but filtered) string (or just another host you define there), so REMOTE counting is possible with this setting..

+I don't really like it, but if you need this feature, just use it.
+Works great.

+Caution: the 'AUTO' setting is also overridden in this case, so it's not possible to always use any arbitrary parameter (also important for security).
+Thus, you first have to create a value file to the corresponding string!

 ### CLI mode
 **You can test your configuration's validity by running the script from command line (CLI mode)!**